 5. Life in the Wild vs. Life in a Tourism Center

-Animals used for tourism are generally housed in one location and then taken to another in order to perform whatever tricks that they’ve been trained for in the interest of generating an income.
-This often leads to physical and emotional stress as the animals are forced into unnatural circumstances, taken from their family or social groups and forced to comply with the will of their trainer in order to produce a cute photo.
-Comparitivly speaking, the life of an animal used for entertaining tourists is vastly different from the one they would enjoy in the wild.
+Animals used for tourism are generally housed in one location and then taken to another to perform whatever tricks that they’ve been trained for in the interest of generating an income.
+This often leads to physical and emotional stress as the animals are forced into unnatural circumstances, taken from their family or social groups, and forced to comply with the will of their trainer to produce a cute photo.
+Comparatively speaking, the life of an animal used for entertaining tourists is vastly different from the one they would enjoy in the wild.

 Tigers live in a variety of environments in the wild, from forests to mountain regions and savannahs.
 When used for tourism, these animals are kept in small enclosures that mimic a zoo and are often transported back and forth in cages from their artificial habitats to the places where personal appearances are booked.